BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-03-CreateTripDraft.md

 ## Authorization Rules
 - Caller must be an authenticated member.
-- Caller must be an organizer of the target trip.
+- Any authenticated member may create a new trip draft; the caller becomes the creator and initial organizer.

 ## Domain Invariants Enforced
-- Trip status is initialized to DRAFT.
+- Trip status is initialized to `DRAFT`.
-- draftVisibility defaults to PRIVATE unless explicitly set otherwise.
+- `draftVisibility` defaults to `PRIVATE` unless explicitly set otherwise.
+- `created_by_member_id` is set to the caller and is immutable.
-- At least one organizer must always exist (creator becomes organizer).
+- At least one organizer must exist; the creator becomes the initial organizer.

 ---

 ## Output
-- Success DTO or confirmation response (depending on operation)
+- Success DTO containing the created trip (at minimum the new `tripId`).

 ---